 Top Rated Full Spectrum LED Grow Lights for Hydroponic Cannabis

 Like all plants, marijuana develops according to its environment rather than genetics alone.
 The plants react to different light spectrums/bands (measured in nanometers) and grow accordingly.
-For example, blue spectrum (420nm) triggers vegetative growth and the yellows, ambers, reds and far-red spectrum (730nm) stimulate pre-flowering and flowering development.
+For example, the blue spectrum (420nm) triggers vegetative growth.
+The yellows, ambers, reds and far-red spectrum (730nm) stimulate pre-flowering and flowering development.

 A full-spectrum grow light will use light wavelengths from 420 to 730nm, covering all the needs of your plant from start to finish.
 Essentially, these wavelengths mimic actual sunlight and in a way makes the marijuana plant sense a change of seasons.
 This happens because, in nature, a cannabis plant will start sprouting in the summer and flower in autumn.

 However, indoor weed growing is different and allows for more experimentation.
-Before we go on with the reviews, let’s clarify that the power draw stated by the manufacturer is the amount of electricity that the unit pulls when working at full capacity.
+Before we go on with the marijuana led grow light reviews, let’s clarify the power draw stated by the manufacturer.
+It is the amount of electricity that the unit pulls when working at full capacity.
 In real life, this will rarely happen, as most units will run at approximately 45-60% at any given time.